deltachat/chatmail/README.md

 For DKIM you must add a DNS entry as found in /etc/opendkim/selector.txt on your chatmail instance.
 The above `scripts/deploy.sh` prints out the DKIM selector and DNS entry you need to setup with your DNS provider.

+## Emergency Commands

+If you need to stop account creation, e.g. because some script is wildly creating accounts, just run `touch /tmp/nocreate`.
+You can remove the file
+as soon as the attacker was banned by different means.